Miyako Odori: My First Time at the Japanese Theater

 The audience is not allowed to take pictures or video of the show.
 I'm (mostly) a good boy so I put my camera away.
 But before that I took a few pictures of the theater.
 This is where those with "special class" tickets would sit.
 I was very lucky because my seat was in the very first row!

-A small taste of the show - You had to be there
+A small taste of the show

 Notice the left and right side of the seating in the image above.
 There seem to be long narrow platforms.
 I'd never seen that before in a theater.
 What was that all about?
 Once the show begins, maiko and geiko arrive from entrances on these sides.
 Then curtains on the sides rise with more maiko playing traditional instruments.
 It's like surround sound!